storybookjs/react-native/CONTRIBUTING.md

 ```

 > It's pretty important to create a very simple sample project like above.
-> Otherwise some of the functionality won't work because of likning.
+> Otherwise some of the functionality won't work because of linking.

 Then link storybook inside the sample project with: